Writing an online exam? See below to understand the process, know what to bring, and familiarize yourself with the exam rules before you write.

 Please note your ID must be original, legible, and not torn or altered.
 Copies or certified copies are not accepted.
 Expired IDs or IDs with no expiry date are also not accepted.
 You cannot write your exam without proper identification.
 This will result in having to reschedule your exam and paying any necessary rescheduling fees.

-- Four blank sheets of paper and a pen for writing your own notes or calculations.
-Notebooks or more than four sheets are not allowed.
+- Two blank sheets of paper and a pen for writing your own notes or calculations.
+Notebooks or more than two sheets are not allowed

-- Code books and other permitted reference materials
+- Permitted code books and other reference materials

-- Access the exam using the link in your confirmation email.
-The password is provided in a separate email for security reasons.
+- Access the exam using the link in your Online Services for Certification inbox or mailed letter.

 - Once you’ve completed the exam, click “submit all and finish.
 Then click “end” in the top right corner to stop proctoring.